minvws/nl-kat-mula/docs/proposal.md

     Posts create events on `create_events` queue.
 Located in`api.py`, `dispatch_create_events`

+    New found objects (TODO: is this true, are these new found objects? when a scan job is created by rocky, the newly created object in octopoes is picked up and posted on the `create_events` queue) are pushed on the `create_events` queue, these are created by the normalizers.

+    `octopoes/api.py`
+    `post_combination_report`
+      > `dispatch_create_events`

   - cron job within rocky, runs every minute, checks in `create_events` queue creates tasks for boefjes